-2. Authorisation
+5. Authorisation

-In order to use the ICT facilities in the University you must first be authorised.
-For students, this will require your matriculation number and password, which are distributed at matriculation.
+In order to use the ICT facilities in the University, you must first be authorised.
+For students, this will require your matriculation number and password, which are provided when you matriculate online.
 Staff will receive a confidential mailing containing notification of their username and password.
-Your matriculation number/username and password is for the exclusive use of the individual to whom they are allocated.
+Your matriculation number/username and password is for the exclusive use of the individual to whom they have been allocated.
 You are responsible and accountable for all activities carried out under your matriculation number/username and password.

-3. Privacy
+6. Privacy